adriancorrendo/metrica/paper.md

 ```

-To produce a scatter plot of predicted vs. observed values as a customizable `ggplot` object users may use:
+To produce a scatter plot of predicted vs. observed values as a customizable `ggplot` object:

 ```r
 scatter_plot(data = data_wheat,